Svetlana082002/home_3/instruction.md

 ## Links

-if we want to write not numberes lists, we need to do (*)
+if we want to write not numberes lists, we need to do (*) ex.
 * list 1
 * list 2
+* list 3

- or not numbered lists ex.
+ not numbered lists ex.
  + list 1
+ + list 2
+ + list 3

 ## Quotes